GRDigital/hobo/book/src/basic-concepts/borrowing-and-storage.md

       src\example_flib.rs:14:50
       src\example_flib.rs:12:50
 ```
-This will list **only** the currently active borrows, as well as the mutable one, in order of access.
+This will list **only** the currently active borrows, as well as the mutable one, descending in order of access.

 (Every type we store as a component will have it's own storage, so it's fine to mutably borrow storages of different types.)